 In another way CSR activities might also have a negative impact on brand image.
-For that reason companies using CSR as a strategy in their businesses should be aware of their customers' attitudes of CSR activities in general and also of activities related to their businesses (Popoli, 2011)by trying to choose the right steps that Brand equity can be built through Corporate societal marketing which are: building brand awareness, enhancing brand image, establishing brand credibility, evoking brand feelings, creating a sense of brand community, and eliciting brand engagement (Hoeffler& Keller.
+For that reason companies using CSR as a strategy in their businesses should be aware of their customers' attitudes of CSR activities in general and also of activities related to their businesses (Popoli, 2011)bytrying to choose the right steps that Brand equity can be built through Corporate societal marketing which are:

+Modeling the impact of Corporate Social Responsibility on Customer Based Brand Equity building brand awareness, enhancing brand image, establishing brand credibility, evoking brand feelings, creating a sense of brand community, and eliciting brand engagement (Hoeffler& Keller.
 2002).Hoeffler& Keller suggested three important keys about how CSR programs have their effect on brand.
 These keys are CSR Awareness and knowledge, CSR Relevance and meaningfulness, and CSR Transferability.
 From another perspective Popoli (2011) theoretically proposed that the link between CSR strategy and brand image can be articulated in the following sequence: CSR demand- CSR response - Brand image.